mdittmer/smw/README.md

 moment you do something wrong*.
 And what's even better than that?
 Tools that can explain to you *what you did wrong and how to avoid it in the future*. **That's SMW**.

+## Contributing

+Want to contribute to SMW?
+Great!